 Why is agent-free discovery so important?

 Agent-based discovery relies upon a level of control of asset deployment that does not exist in most businesses.
 It also implies a significant cost overhead to maintain agents on each platform, including approving, testing and deploying the agents.
-Finally, agents may not be available for the range of target platforms that your organization uses.
+Finally, agents might not be available for the range of target platforms that your organization uses.
 We use standard techniques that have individually been authorized and deployed.

 How do I reset the BMC Atrium Discovery user password?